RoberAgro/nurbspy/README.md

 <p style="margin-bottom:0.0cm;"> </p>

-Check out the `demos_surfaces/` directory to see more examples showing the capabilities of the library and how to use them.
+Check out the [surface demos](./demos/demos_surfaces) directory to see more examples showing the capabilities of the library and how to use them.

 ## Contact information